hamzaouiii/cubrel-move/FEATURES.md

 ### Linking the two records

-An optional toggle links the source and target records through the same relationship system used everywhere else in Cubrel (see [Relationships](#6-relationships)) — a system relationship is auto-provisioned the first time a rule is saved with linking on, reusing an existing relationship between the two modules if one already exists.
-This is what makes each record show up in the other's Relationships tab with no extra configuration.
+An optional toggle links the source and target records through the same relationship system used everywhere else in Cubrel (see [Relationships](#6-relationships)) — reusing an existing relationship between the two modules.
+Relationships are only ever created explicitly through the Module Manager, not auto-provisioned by a conversion rule: if linking is turned on and no relationship exists yet between the source and target modules, saving the rule is rejected with a validation error rather than silently creating one.
+Once a relationship exists, this is what makes each record show up in the other's Relationships tab with no extra configuration.

 ### Studio management